youngboy/engine-docs/source/billing.md

 Apollo Engine is billed on a pay-as-you-go basis based on your GraphQL query volume.
 Each Engine account includes 1,000,000 free GraphQL queries per monthly billing period and no credit card is required to start using Engine.

-## Free vs. paid
+## Utility pricing

 Sending over 1 million queries in a month?
-Apollo Engine usage beyond the 1 million free queries is billed at a rate of $19 per million queries (rounded down to the nearest penny).
+Apollo Engine usage beyond the 1 million free queries is billed at a rate of $9 per million queries (rounded down to the nearest penny).

-* Less than 1 MM queries per month: free
-* Greater than 1 MM queries per month (rounded down to the nearest 1,000): $0.019 per 1,000 queries

-### For example

-If you use 2,120,562 total queries during a monthly billing period, you will be billed for 1,120,000 queries or $21.28 for the month based on a rate of $0.019 per 1000 queries

 ## Other Billing Details